itkpi/trembita/README.md

 pipeline.fsmByKey(getKey = ???)(... /* your FSM definition here */)
 ```
 Full example can be found [here](./examples/src/main/scala/com/examples/spark/FSMSample.scala).
+### Typesafe QL on RDD
+See the full example [here](./examples/src/main/scala/com/examples/spark/QLExample.scala)
 ### Limitations
- - Be careful not to make closures against the `SparkContext` because it will fall in runtime
+ - Be careful not to make closures against the `SparkContext` or `SparkSession` because it will fall in runtime
  - Other non-serializable resources also will fail in runtime.
 This will be adapted later
- - QL for spark is in progress.
-It would be a type-safe wrapper for native [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html)

 ### Examples
 You can find a script to run the example on spark cluster within docker: